csim063/NRT_Forest_Model_jl/Lab_book.md

 - Removed previous species for each patch as it is not used and can be accessed directly by data export if needed for analysis.

+- Added an adult mortality rate resulting from (pest) herbivory.
+The adult mortality is calculated using a species specific mean (defined in demography.txt) and user defined variabilty to draw a value from a normal distribution.
+This value is then tested against a value drawn from a uniform distribution and if the pest value is greater the agent is killed.
+Note that as we have used the herbivory user input as the on off switch if adult mortality is switched on so is seedling and optionally sapling mortality.

 ## Questions

 - How realistic is it to empty the regeneration bank (seedlings and saplings) when a tree grows in a gap?